 Message from Councillor Muhammed Butt, Leader of Brent Council

-This is not a decision the council took lightly as we understand the cost of living crisis across the country is making things extremely tough.
-This is why we have reinforced the safety net for the people who need it the most.
-If you are struggling with your bills or paying for essentials, help is at hand through our Residents’ Support Fund and Council Tax Support Scheme.
+This is not a decision the council has taken lightly, especially as we know how stretched people’s budgets are.
+That is why we are reinforcing the safety net for those most in need.
+If you are struggling with your bills or paying for essentials, and meet the eligibility criteria, you can get help through our Council Tax Support Scheme and Resident Support Fund.